bhavik25-cpu/Nodejs-interview/README.md

 _______________________________________________________________________________________________
-sum if digits of a number
+sum of digits of a number

 ```javascript

 function sumdigit(num) {
     let sum = 0